blog2pod/.github/profile/README.md

 blog2pod brings the articles you want to listen to right to your preferred podcast player, which have been designed specifically for listening to spoken-word audio, so they have all the controls you might want.
 Voice boost, silence skipping, playback speed adjustments, etc..

 ## How it works
-The "frontend" of blog2pod is a Discord bot.
+The "frontend" of blog2pod is a [Discord Bot](#create-a-discord-bot).
 To send an article to b2p for processing, you just need to send the url as a message in a channel where the bot is active, prepended with !blog2pod.
 For example:

 <img src="https://i.imgur.com/JxiS0mD.png" alt="Image" width="500"/>